Listing Agents: What They Are And How They Differ From Buyer’s Agents

 Agents are well-versed in current market conditions and can use that knowledge to find comps and determine the fair market value of homes.
 By running a comparative market analysis, they can figure out how much your home is worth based on how much similar houses have recently sold for in your area.

 Listing Agents Have Access To The MLS

 The Multiple Listing Service, or MLS, is an online database where real estate agents both list homes for sale and search for listings for buyers with whom they’re working.
 If your home is listed on the MLS, it will get more exposure.
-The more buyers who see it, the more likely you’ll sell it faster and for a higher price.
+The more buyers who see it, the more likely you’ll sell it faster and for a higher sale price.

-However, as mentioned in the section above, only real estate agents can list properties on the MLS.
+As mentioned in the section above, only real estate agents can list properties on the MLS.
 Therefore, if you want as many potential buyers as possible to see your home, you should work with a listing agent.